Skoda Kamiq SUV - Reliability & safety

 Safety

 Seeing as the Kamiq is so heavily based on the Scala, it’s no surprise it has received the same five-star Euro NCAP rating.
-Its range of standard safety features includes automatic city braking and driver aids that stop you from drifting out of lane.
+Its range of standard safety features includes automatic city braking and driver aids that stop you from drifting out of your lane.
 There is plenty more safety tech available on the options list - like rear cross-traffic alert and blind-spot monitoring to help avoid collisions while parking and driving on the motorway.
 The latter is likely to prove especially worthwhile for anyone planning on taking lots of long-distance trips in their Kamiq.